Unemployment Rate by Province

-In Nova Scotia, those with a postsecondary education (PSE) had a lower unemployment rate (7.4%) in 2016, than the provincial unemployment rate.
+In Nova Scotia, those with a postsecondary education (PSE) had a lower unemployment rate (7.4%) in 2016 than the provincial unemployment rate.

-Unemployment rates differ across different types of postsecondary education and where the PSE credential was obtained.
-Overall, those with a postsecondary education credential obtained in Nova Scotia had a higher unemployment rate than those who obtained their PSE outside Nova Scotia.
-This trend is influenced by those who had a apprenticeship or trades certificate or diploma.
+Unemployment rates differ across types of postsecondary education and where the PSE credential was taken.
+Overall, those with a postsecondary education credential taken in Nova Scotia had a higher unemployment rate than those who earned their PSE outside Nova Scotia.
+This trend is influenced by those who had an apprenticeship or trades certificate or diploma.

-On the other hand, the largest negative difference was between those with Trades certificate or diploma other than Certificate of Apprenticeship, which means generally, it was easier for those who obtained a Trades certificate outside Nova Scotia to find a job in Nova Scotia.
+On the other hand, the largest negative difference was between those with Trades certificate or diploma other than Certificate of Apprenticeship, which means generally, it was easier for those who attained a Trades certificate outside Nova Scotia to find a job in Nova Scotia.
 It is important to note, there might be other explanations other than location of study that might contribute to these differences.

 The seasonally adjusted number of Nova Scotians receiving regular Employment Insurance benefits has been falling steadily since January 2012.
 The greatest fall in the number of EI beneficiaries in NS was in 2013, falling 10% that year and then decreasing by another 7% in 2014.
 In September 2014 Nova Scotia had its lowest number of regular beneficiaries.
 2015 saw an increase in EI beneficiaries of 7% and held steady at that level and increased slightly in 2017.
 In July 2019 the number of EI beneficiaries reaching its lowest level in 20 years.